The Karate Kid: Development

-The Karate Kid is a semi-autobiographical story based on the life of its screenwriter, Robert Mark Kamen.
-At age 17, after the 1964 New York World's Fair, Kamen was beaten up by a gang of bullies.
-He thus began to study martial arts in order to defend himself.
-Kamen was unhappy with his first teacher who taught martial arts as a tool for violence and revenge.
-So he moved on to study Okinawan Gōjū-ryū karate under a Japanese teacher who did not speak English but had been a student of Chōjun Miyagi.
+The Karate Kid is partly based on the life of its screenwriter, Robert Mark Kamen.
+At age 17, shortly after attending the 1964 New York World's Fair, Kamen was assaulted by a gang of bullies and began studying martial arts for self-defense.
+Unhappy with his first instructor, who promoted martial arts primarily as a means of violence and revenge, Kamen later trained in Okinawan Gōjū-ryū karate under a Japanese teacher who spoke no English but had studied with Chōjun Miyagi.

-As a Hollywood screenwriter, Kamen was mentored by Frank Price who told him that producer Jerry Weintraub had optioned a news article about the young child of a single mother who had earned a black belt to defend himself against the neighborhood bullies.
-Kamen then combined his own life story with the news article and used both to create the screenplay for The Karate Kid.
-Additionally, given John G. Avildsen's involvement with both films, Sylvester Stallone often joked with Kamen that the writer had "ripped off" the Rocky films with The Karate Kid.
+As a Hollywood screenwriter, Kamen was mentored by Frank Price, who informed him that producer Jerry Weintraub had optioned a news article about the young son of a single mother who earned a black belt to defend himself from neighborhood bullies.
+Drawing on both the article and elements of his own life, Kamen developed the screenplay for The Karate Kid.
+Because director John G. Avildsen had also helmed the Rocky films, Sylvester Stallone frequently joked with Kamen that he had "ripped off" Rocky when writing The Karate Kid.

-DC Comics had a character called Karate Kid.
-The filmmakers received special permission from DC Comics in 1984 to use the title for the film and its sequels.
+DC Comics owns a character called Karate Kid, a member of the Legion of Super-Heroes who was created in 1966.
+The filmmakers received permission from DC Comics in 1984 to use the title for the film and its sequels.